ifxdb/PythonIfxDB/README.md

 ## Windows build
 ##### Prerequisite:
-* Python 2.7 or above (Python 3x support will be coming soon)
+* Python 2.7 or above
+* Python 3.4 or above
 * clone the PythonIfxDB repository
 * Visual Studio 2008 or above (Windows Only)
 * Informix client SDK 410xC2 or above